Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 * `C#`_
 * Java_
-* Perl_
-* PHP_
 * Python_
-* Ruby_
+* `Perl, PHP, Ruby`_

 C#
 ~~

 The .NET Client Driver works with Microsoft.NET.
-It can be used together with any .NET testing framework like NUnit or the Visual Studio 2005 Team System.
+It can be used with any .NET testing framework like NUnit or the Visual Studio 2005 Team System.

-Selenium-IDE automatically assumes you will use NUnit as your testing framework.
+Selenium-IDE assumes you will use NUnit as your testing framework.
 You can see this in the generated code below.
-It includes the *using* statement for the NUnit framework along with corresponding NUnit attributes identifying the role for each generated member function of the test class.
+It includes the *using* statement for NUnit along with corresponding NUnit attributes identifying the role for each member function of the test class.

-Note that you will probably have to rename the test class from "NewTest" to something of your own choosing.
+You will probably have to rename the test class from "NewTest" to something of your own choosing.
 Also, you will need to change the browser-open parameters in the statement::